WEREMSOFT/raylib-wiki-fork/Create-Visual-Studio-Project.md

 7. Apply the changes and press **Ctrl + Shift + B** for start building your solution.

+** Alternatively, you can use vcpkg (https://github.com/microsoft/vcpkg) to automatically link the library for you when you include the header **

 **Note:** it may be required building **raylib.lib** file for your specific **Visual Studio** version, you can do this with pre-configured [Visual Studio project templates](https://github.com/raysan5/raylib/tree/master/projects/).